-This alternative would have the potential to result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota), but through implementation of BMPs and SOPs (see Volume 7), the impacts would be less than significant.
-BMPs and SOPs that would be used include, but are not limited to, the following:
+This alternative could result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, these potential impacts would be controlled to less than significant through implementation of BMPs and SOPs (see Volume 7) that would include:

-- Update/implement HMMPs. - Update/implement facility response plans. - Update/implement SPCC plans (e.g., training, spill containment and control procedures, cleanup, notifications). - Ensure that DoD and construction subcontractor personnel are trained in proper labeling, container, storage, staging, and transportation requirements for hazardous materials.
-Ensure personnel are trained in accordance with SPCC methods. - Implement aggressive hazardous materials minimization plans that substitute non-hazardous materials for hazardous materials. - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases. - Verify through surveillance and inspections full compliance with federal, state, and local regulations and adherence to DoD requirements.
-Implement corrective actions as necessary. - Verify that proper erosion control methods are used during construction activities.
-Implement corrective actions as necessary. - Minimize the risk of uncontrolled spills and releases through industry-accepted methods for spill prevention, containment, control, and abatement. - Minimize the use of contaminated sites for new construction.
-When new projects are planned on sites where contamination and/or MEC has been identified, ensure that the risk of human exposure to contaminated media is minimized through site-specific health and safety plan, engineering and administrative controls, and appropriate PPE.
-In addition, as appropriate, conduct Phase I and II Environmental Site Assessments prior to construction activities and ensure that designs consider and address contaminated sites. - Ensure that site planning and activities are conducted in accordance with NOSSA Instruction 8020.15B Explosives Safety Review, Oversight, and Verification of Munitions Responses.
+- Update/implement HMMPs. - Update/implement Facility Response plans. - Update/implement SPCC plans (e.g., training, spill containment and control procedures, cleanup, notifications). - Ensure that DoD and construction subcontractor personnel are trained in proper labeling, container, storage, staging, and transportation requirements for hazardous materials.
+Ensure personnel are trained in accordance with spill prevention, control, and cleanup methods. - Implement aggressive hazardous materials minimization plans that substitute non-hazardous materials for hazardous materials. - As necessary, expand DRMO's sufficient hazardous materials storage, transportation, and disposal capacity prior to any expected increases - Verify through surveillance and inspection that construction contractors fully implement federal, local, and DoD regulations including the use, storage, treatment, and disposal of hazardous materials.
+Verify that proper erosion control methods are used during construction activities.
+Implement corrective actions as necessary. - Minimize the risk of uncontrolled spills and releases through industry-accepted methods for spill prevention, containment, control, and abatement. - Minimize the use of contaminated sites for new projects.
+When new projects are planned on sites where contamination has been identified, ensure that the risk of human exposure to contaminated media is minimized through the use of a site-specific health and safety plan, engineering and administrative controls, and appropriate PPE.